Lentils with Wine-Glazed Vegetables

 Lovely!
 I’ve been hoarding a beautiful little package of beluga lentils and just picked up some tarragon.
 This seems just the ticket.

-Debora Madison's book is so full of great recipes -I have not made any I would not love.
+Debora Madison’s book is so full of great recipes -I have not made any I would not love.
 But I think my favorite is this spinach and spring herb torta in a potato crust: http://www.growntocook.com/?p=2119 The crust of thin slices of fried potatoes is genius!
-HS: Thanks for the heads up Vera!
-I'll have to give that one a go.

 I love this book, the older version and the newer.
-I've had this recipe flagged with a piece of paper for YEARS to try but have never made it before.
+I’ve had this recipe flagged with a piece of paper for YEARS to try but have never made it before.
 That ends now!
 Thank you for highlighting this and sharing one of your favorites.
-I'd love to hear about any other favorites that you or your blog readers have to see if there are some other hidden gems in my book that I've overlooked. :D
+I’d love to hear about any other favorites that you or your blog readers have to see if there are some other hidden gems in my book that I’ve overlooked. 😀

 What a beautiful dish!
 I’ve been looking for a go-to lentil recipe, and I think I may have just found it!